matthew-mccaskill-credera/study-buddy-finder/README.md

             3. On the right-hand side of IntelliJ, click on the "Database" tab
             4. For the road-trip-planner database, right click and navigate to New > Schema
             5. Add a new database named road-trip-planner and hit OK
+				- If you encounter an error, try watching this video: https://www.youtube.com/watch?v=ra-FOOHjD2s
         - Startup the API from IntelliJ SpringBoot Run Configuration
             - Specify VM Options -Dspring.profiles.active=development